 You may file Form 843 or your agent may file it for you.
 If your agent files, the original or a copy of Form 2848, Power of Attorney and Declaration of Representative, must be attached.
-If you are requesting abatement or refund under section 6404(f), your representative must be eligible to practice before the Internal Revenue Service (IRS).
 You must sign Form 2848 and authorize the representative to act on your behalf for the purposes of the request.
 See the Instructions for Form 2848 for more information.